All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 They Reduce Fat in Your Liver

 GLP-1 medications decrease the amount of fat stored in your liver by reducing how much new fat your liver produces and increasing how much fat your liver burns for energy.
 Imaging studies show liver fat reductions of 40 to 70% with semaglutide treatment.
-That is a substantial improvement that can move many patients from an unhealthy range to a healthy one.
+That's a substantial improvement that can move many patients from an unhealthy range to a healthy one.

 They Calm Liver Inflammation